-The thread that runs through my work is understanding how we understand and gain confidence in software, through some combination of analysis (broadly construed to include testing as well as various static checking techniques) and design.
+The thread that runs through my work is understanding how we understand and gain confidence in software in a modular, compositional fashion, through some combination of analysis (broadly construed to include testing as well as various static checking techniques) and design.
 I'm increasingly interested in interplay between synthesis (generating something from a spec) and analysis (checking consistency between a spec and an implementation).
 The synthesis part is related to an old interest in architectural design of software, which I've recently revisited in connection with assistive cartography.

 Some things I've been interested in recently:

 Mauro Pezzè and I wrote Software Testing and Analysis: Process, Principles, and Techniques.
 It is available at Amazon and other online bookstores, including Powells and Barnes and Noble.
 German and Portuguese translations are also available.

 We hope this will be the book that advisors recommend to new graduate students who need a basic, broad background in testing and analysis, as well as a standard text in senior and beginning graduate courses.

 We appreciate the useful comments (and corrections!) from many of you, and are pleased that the book is in use around the world and in some of the top centers of software engineering research.

 I have served as program chair of ISSTA 1998, program co-chair of ICSE 2002, general chair of SIGSOFT FSE 2006, and general chair of ISSTA 2015, in addition to a number of other organizational roles in conferences and workshops.

 I am a fairly serious coffee drinker, and also roast coffee at home.
 Currently I use the heat gun and dog bowl method.